We are wishing a happy holiday to everyone celebrating Easter today!

 All about the egg

 There are many theories why eggs symbolize Easter.
-In Pagan times, egg was regarded as a symbol of life, fertility and rebirth.
+In Pagan times, the egg was regarded as a symbol of life, fertility, and rebirth.
 The belief was appropriated in Christianity, where egg stands for the empty tomb of Jesus – the egg appears as the stone of the tomb, and yet bird can hatch out of it.
-The egg serves as a reminder of the resurrection of Jesus, and were painted in red for centuries, in memory of Jesus´s blood shed at the cross.
+The egg serves as a reminder of the resurrection of Jesus and was painted in red for centuries, in memory of Jesus’s bloodshed at the cross.

 In Austria, just like in most other countries, some eggs are boiled and then dyed, and the other used merely for decoration, are blown out and then decorated and usually hung on Palm Katzen – the twigs of sallow.
 You can see the picture of these twigs bellow, which we made on Brunnenmarkt, during WW Instameet.
 A friend told us that most people buy the twigs to use them as decoration.
-In addition the religious people take them to the church on Palm Sunday (the Sunday one week before the Easter Sunday) where they are blessed to commemorate the public appearance of Jesus in Jerusalem, and no doubt those who teach youth ministry lessons will also do similar things within their groups to reinforce why this is such a special time and encourage group discussion about Easter time.
+In addition, the religious people take them to the church on Palm Sunday (the Sunday one week before Easter Sunday) where they are blessed to commemorate the public appearance of Jesus in Jerusalem, and no doubt those who teach youth ministry lessons will also do similar things within their groups to reinforce why this is such a special time and encourage group discussion about Easter time.
 Churches play a big part in a lot of countries, so it’s vital that people show their support.
 Many people will visit the church during Easter to show their support, some will even donate to the church.
 Most of the bigger churches even allow text in church donations.
 This financial help supports the church and ensures that all maintenance can be funded.
 As they play such a big part in the community, it’s important that people look out for their local church or religious center.

 Egg Hunt and Easter Bunny